pingcap/community/toc/README.md

 - Official members have the right to participate in TOC meetings, propose proposals, and vote.
 - Non-voting members have the right to participate in TOC meetings, propose proposals, but do not have the right to vote.

 TOC members come from community partners who have signed a cooperation agreement with PingCAP and representatives of important community projects.
-Each community partner has 1 official member seat.
-TiDB, TiKV and Chaos Mesh®  each have 1 official member seat.
-The seats of non-voting members are not limited.

 ## Nomination